 USDA Mortgage and VA Mortgage

-In addition to just the FHA and conventional programs, there’s a few other programs that for limited criteria you may be able to get into.
+In addition to just the FHA and conventional programs, there are a few other programs you may be able to get into for limited criteria.
 One of them is the USDA program.
 USDA still offers a 0% down payment.
 In that situation though, you have to purchase specific properties that are in that USDA territory.
 You also have limited income requirements on those as well.
 There’s also the VA loan for veterans which is still 0% down.
 So that’s another great option for our veterans.